How to Install Microsoft Fonts on Debian

 Verify via Fonts Application

 For graphical verification, open the Fonts application through your desktop environment.
-On GNOME-based systems, click Activities in the top-left corner, select Show Applications, then search for and launch the Fonts application:
+On GNOME-based systems, click Activities in the top-left corner, select Show Applications, then search for and launch the Fonts application.
+On other desktops, open your font viewer (for example, gnome-font-viewer or Font Manager) from the applications menu.

 Within the Fonts application, search for specific Microsoft fonts to confirm their availability.
 Type Arial into the search bar to verify one of the most commonly used fonts from the Microsoft Core Fonts collection: